-- Appropriate clothing and footwear must be worn. - No track spikes permitted. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
-Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association. - When long hair poses a safety risk it must be secured.
-Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.
+- Appropriate clothing must be worn (for example, standard cheerleading uniforms tops, bottoms, socks and shoes). - Soft-soled shoes must be worn (for example, aerobic-type running shoe with proper ankle and arch support and a simple tread).
+Jazz shoes, boots and gymnastics slippers are not allowed. - · No hats or sunglasses permitted. - Length and style of hair must not hinder vision or the progress of stunts. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
+Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.